IBM/TDD-NodeJS-Containers/README.md

 ### When you have completed this code pattern, you will understand how to:

 * Develop using the Test Driven Development (TDD) methodology
-* Incorporate tests throughout the development lifecycle - deploy lifecycle will make your life easier, coding fun and be confident that your application will run as best as possilbe even after code changes due to either new feature requests or bug fixes are requeseted or found in QA
+* Incorporate tests throughout the development lifecycle - deploy lifecycle will make your life easier, coding fun and be confident that your application will run as best as possible even after code changes due to either new feature requests or bug fixes are requested or found in QA
-* Write test first that break - philiosophy
+* Write test first that break - philosophy
-* Design and create a microservice with a REST interface that is documented with a test harness automatically provided by OpenAPI connect aka [Swagger](https://swagger.io/) definitons, by just adding a simple swagger.yaml file!
+* Design and create a microservice with a REST interface that is documented with a test harness automatically provided by OpenAPI connect aka [Swagger](https://swagger.io/) definitions, by just adding a simple swagger.yaml file!
 * Use this simple microservice application as a basis to create awesome world class microservices using NodeJS and the latest version of ECMA Script